 Any compensation for time worked and accrued compensatory time will be included in the employee's final paycheck.
-Accrued vacation leave and sick leave will be paid as noted elsewhere in this Policy Manual when all County property has been returned.
+Accrued PTO leave and CAT leave will be paid as noted elsewhere in this Policy Manual when all County property has been returned.